gecio/gecio.github.io/docs/_optimist/guided_tour/step15/index.en.md

     type: OS::Nova::Server
 ```

-Now that we've defined the type, we'll define its properties.
+Now that you have defined the type, you will define its properties.

-Let's define the key, image and the flavor:
+Let's define the key, image, and the flavor:

 ```yaml
 heat_template_version: 2016-10-14